strangerstudios/pmpro-member-badges/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.1 =
+* BUG: Using a different method to get the image from the upload media popover that should hopefully work more consistently.
+* ENHANCEMENT: Showing the text box for the image URL in case you want to edit it manually or at least verify it changed.

 = .3 =
 * FEATURE: Added badge upload to edit membership level page.
 * FEATURE: Added [pmpro_member_badge] shortcode.